LikeTheSalad/android-stem/README.md

 > '*template_my_message*' inside the 'values-es' folder and you'll get the
 > translated '*my_message*' string in the 'resolved.xml' file inside the 'values-es' folder.

+### 3- Configurable options

+This plugin has a default configuration that will work just fine for most projects, but if you think there are some aspects of it that you need to change based on the requirements and/or limitations on your project, you might find useful the following configuration params that are available for it.

+The configurations params available are:

+- **resolveOnBuild** (Boolean, added in version 1.0.0).
+When true, this plugin will automatically resolve your app's templates (only if it's needed to) during your app's build process.
+When false this plugin won't run automatically during your app's build process and instead you'd have to run it manually by calling the proper Gradle commands depending on the build variant you'd want to resolve the strings for.
+More info on this below under "Running it manually".
+The default value for flag is `true`.

+- **keepResolvedFiles** (Boolean, added in version 1.1.0).
+When false, it will send all of the resolved strings to your app's build directory.
+Otherwise, when true, it will send all of the resolved strings to your app's src dir, meaning that you will see them in your working directory.
+The default value for flag is `false`.

+- **useDependenciesRes** (Boolean, added in version 1.2.0).
+When false, it will only take your app's string resources into account for resolving your string's placeholders.
+When true, it will take both your app's strings as well as your app's dependencies strings for doing the resolving process.
+The default value for this flag is `false`.

 Use case examples
 ---
 Here's a couple of examples for some of the use cases supported by this plugin